 To check a surface, hold the detector window close to the surface, and read the count rate (wait 30 seconds or until the reading has stabilized).
-If you want to find out if a surface is slightly radioactive, take a timed count or a longer accumulated count.
+Do not touch the unit to whatever you are checking to avoid contaminating the unit.